LionelDraghi/bbt/docs/UG.md

 If you want to start with a brand new one whatever is the situation, use :
 ``Given the new directory `dir1` `` **and** confirm deletion when prompted, or use the `--yes` option.

+Fixme: as of 0.0.5, bbt is not able to simulate interactive behavior, and so there no test of this behavior implemented yet.
+If there is no test, don't trust the doc :-)

 ## Tips